active-group/reacl-c/doc/intro.md

 ### Working with actions

-Actions emitted by an item, should be handled somewhere up in the item tree.
+Actions emitted by an item should be handled somewhere up in the item tree.
 The `c/handle-action` creates an item that does this:

 ```clojure